Do I need to put LLC or Inc on my business card?

 Most founders put the full legal name (Acme Ventures LLC) on invoices, contracts, and their website footer, and use the shorter brand version (Acme) on business cards, email signatures, and marketing materials.
 This is the cleanest split.
 You stay compliant where it counts, and your branding stays sharp where it's seen.

-If you want a middle ground, some designs uses the brand name large on the front and the full legal name small on the back.
+If you want a middle ground, some designs use the brand name large on the front and the full legal name small on the back.
 Gives you both without compromising the design.
+Should business cards be double-sided weighs the trade-offs of using the back this way.

 A quick note on design

 Whichever direction you go, the card itself should feel intentional.
 A legal suffix on a flimsy stock looks worse than a clean wordmark on something premium.
 Stocks like Soft Touch, Mohawk Superfine, or Colorplan give the card the weight that makes either approach work.
-If you're designing from scratch, our free business card maker has layouts that handle both formats cleanly.
+For the broader stock landscape and how each one feels in hand, business card materials covers every option.
+If you are designing from scratch, our free business card maker has layouts that handle both formats cleanly.

 What it comes down to